lextm/jekyll-theme-chirpy/_posts/2008-6-6-sandcastle-puzzle-source-code-closed.md

 So can we draw a conclusion that MSFT is still against open source?
 Indeed.
 By releasing .NET BCL source code under a reference license (not open source), and removing Sandcastle from CodePlex.com, this company sticks to one of its basic principles,

-> You can open your source, but I won’t not follow.
+> You can open your source, but I won't not follow.
 I need more money.
 <!--more-->